Summer Day Camps

-Yes!
-Masks are required for staff and for children.
+Masks are currently OPTIONAL for staff and for children.
 As educators in science, we feel strongly it is important to follow where the science takes us!
 Current research shows masks are a simple and effective tool during the pandemic.
 This tool offers stability to programs by decreasing the risk of virus spread which helps us create a safe environment and continue to provide services.
-Children do not have to wear a face covering while outdoors if appropriately socially distanced from other children.

 What is your illness protocol?